cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

     We simplify this by doubling the the packet length, using `2L` instead of `L`, while ignoring the usually small additional overhead of associated data.
     Hence `l_E = 2L * q` and `l_F = 2L * v`.

+    The bounds stated are those beyond the PRP security of the AES blockcipher.
 -->

 For this AEAD, `n = 128` (the AES block length) and `t = 128`.